|Course Length:||3 Years Full-Time|

 Optional modules provide an element of choice within the programme curriculum.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by timetabling requirements.

 Every effort has been made to ensure the accuracy of our published course information, however our programmes are subject to ongoing review and development.
 Changing circumstances may necessitate alteration to, or the cancellation of, courses.

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-- 2017/18 Entry – 120 UCAS Tariff points, preferably to include Physical Education, Sports Studies, or a Science subject.
-A related subject including Business and Management would also be welcomed, plus GCSE Mathematics at Grade C or above (or equivalent).
+120 UCAS Tariff points on the new UCAS Tariff, preferably to include Physical Education, Sports Studies, or a Science subject.
+A related subject including Business and Management would also be welcomed, plus GCSE Mathematics at Grade C or Grade 4 or above (or equivalent).